Aref-Akminasi/aws-developer-associate/ELB.md

 ## What is load balancing?

 - Load balancers are **servers** that forward traffic to multiple servers (ex: EC2 instances)
+- You cannot change the Elastic Load Balancer type after deployment (you can only change the configuration)

 ## Why to use a load balancer?